brazilian-utils/brutils-python/README_EN.md

 Args:

-- tin (str): The TIN to be validated, a string of 8 to 11 digits (numbers).
+- tin (str): The TIN to be validated, a string of 9 digits (numbers).

 Returns: